magmide/magmide/posts/design-of-magmide.md

   will be stripped
 ```

-Token tree version is like "custom keywords", with an "opening block" that takes two token trees for header and body, and possible contination blocks.
+Token tree version is like "custom keywords", with an "opening block" that takes two token trees for header and body, and possible continuation blocks.
 Here's an example of a "custom" if-else block being used.

 ```
 $my_if some.conditional statement;